gsundeep-tech/split-expense-api/README.md

    `conda activate expense`

-4. navigate to split_expense_api and install the requirement.txt libraries using the following command
+4. navigate to split_expense_api folder and install the requirement.txt libraries using the following command

-   `pip -r requirements.txt`
+   `pip install -r requirements.txt`

 ### Configuring the pycharm

 1. Download and install [Pycharm(community edition)](https://www.jetbrains.com/pycharm/download/) application
 2. open the split-expense project in the pycharm
-3. Change the interpreter settings by going to preferences -> project: split-expense -> python interpreter -> click on gear icon and select add interpreter -> select conda environment -> select exisiting environment and choose 'expense' from list.
+3. Change the interpreter settings by going to - preferences
+   - project: split-expense
+   - python interpreter
+   - click on gear icon and select add interpreter
+   - select conda environment
+   - select exisiting environment and choose 'expense' from list.

 ### Executing the application